Showing 3101–3150 of 9705 entries

 Artemisia in the Town to Chloe in the Country.

-View source"For pointed satire I would Buckhurst choose, The best good man with the worst-natured muse."
+"For pointed satire I would Buckhurst choose, The best good man with the worst-natured muse."
+Earl of Rochester / An allusion to Horace, Satire x.
+Book i.

 An allusion to Horace, Satire x.
 Book i.